 How to tell if a chat is encrypted

-Right now, only conversations between you and another person.
+Right now, only conversations between you and another person using chat are encrypted.
 Encryption for group chats is still in the works.
 There isn’t anything special you need to do to start using the one-to-one encryption feature, but it is possible to check it’s working properly.

 When starting a conversation with another Chat user, you’ll see a banner on your screen with a lock icon and a confirmation that you’re “Chatting with [name/number].”
 Furthermore, the send icon, which looks like a paper airplane, will have a small lock icon on it.
 The timestamps included in your conversation will also include a lock icon.
 That lock is a quick and easy way to see that a particular message or conversation is encrypted.